MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_images.md

 ### Docker Hub

 The Docker Hub registry contains pre-built images which can be downloaded onto a container host.
-Once these images have been downloaded, they can be used as the base for Windows Container Applications.
+Once these images have been downloaded, they can be used as the base for Windows container Applications.

 To see a list of images available from Docker Hub use the `docker search` command.
 Note – the Windows Serve Core or Nano Server base OS images will need to be installed before pulling these dependent container images from Docker Hub.